The Wikipedia snippet below is not backed by a reliable source. Can you find one?

 Click I got this! to go to Wikipedia and fix the snippet, or Next! to see another one.
 Good luck!

-In page Seismic wave:
+In page January:

 You can customize Citation Hunt by providing a list of articles.
 This gives you a link that you can share with others so they browse Citation Hunt limited to the articles you provided.